How to deal with mental health related absence | Moorepay

 reduce absence

-According to Mind, 1 in 6 employees are dealing with a mental health problem such as anxiety, depression or stress which can have a significant impact on employee wellbeing.
+According to Mind, 1 in 6 employees are reporting a common mental health problem such as anxiety, depression or stress in a given week, which can have a significant impact on employee wellbeing.

 The reasons for absence